-- You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data (e.g. Adenovirus vectored vaccine) - You have had antibody infusions and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant in the 3 months following receiving the vaccine. - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 42 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected recreational drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - Prior exposure to RVFV - Cough, fever, loss of sense of smell or taste or diagnosed COVID-19 infection within 28 days of receiving the study vaccine
+- You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data (e.g. Adenovirus vectored vaccine) - You have had immunoglobulins and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 42 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - History of allergic reaction to Aminoglycoside antibiotics - Prior exposure to MERS-CoV

-Mild conditions that are well-controlled, would not automatically exclude you from participating.
+Mild conditions which are well-controlled, would not automatically exclude you from participating.
 If you are unclear whether you are eligible to be involved in the study you can contact the study team who will be able to advise you.